timothyshull/programming_notes/python/fluent_python.md

 - each function does part of the job, sets up the next callback, and returns, to let the event loop proceed
     - all local context is lost
-    - don’t have the value of any more when the next callback is executed
+    - don't have the value of any more when the next callback is executed
     - must rely on closures or external data structures to store context between the different stages of the processing
 - within a coroutine, to perform